garciart/network-automation/labs/cisco/small-network-demo.md

 sudo rpm -ivh httpd-2.4.6-95.el7.centos.x86_64.rpm
 ```

-Next, make the server's IP address permanent by appending the follwoing two lines to the configuration file of the server's Ethernet port.
+Next, make the server's IP address permanent.
+Use the stream editor utility to append the following two lines to the configuration file of the server's Ethernet port.
 If prompted, enter the webmaster's password:

 ```